 - Go for a morning walk.
 Morning sunlight helps us to reset our circadian clocks.
-If you’ve had a recent change in schedule or have difficulties sleeping, consider a morning walking routine.
+If you’ve had a recent change in schedule or have difficulties sleeping, consider a morning walking routine to reap the benefits of morning sunlight.
 Your circadian rhythm will eventually familiarize itself with the energy increase during your morning walk and begin promoting alertness at the same time each day.

 - Establish a sleep schedule.
 Having a set rise time may seem elementary but is a crucial part of your circadian rhythm.
 If you sleep and wake at about the same time each day, your master clock will quickly adapt and promote sleepiness or alertness at those specific times, ensuring better sleep.

 - Limit your exposure to bright light in the late evening.
 As mentioned above, light suppresses melatonin production.
 According to the Centers for Disease Control and Prevention, we are most sensitive to light two hours before bed.
 Staring at a television, computer, or phone screen within this time frame delays sleep onset (falling asleep).
 Consider adjusting the warmth of your screens or avoiding them altogether.